A cosmological model describing the early inflation, the intermediate decelerating expansion, and the late accelerating expansion by a quadratic equation of state: The General Model

-Setting $a=a_0$ in Eq. (\ref{g21}), we find the age of the universe\footnote{Of course, for the determination of the age of the universe, we can neglect the contribution of vacuum energy in the early universe and take $a_1=0$ (strictly speaking, the age of the universe is infinite since it has no origin; however, we define the age of the universe from the time $t=0$ at which $a=l_P$).}
+Setting $a=a_0$ in Equation~(\ref{g21}), we find the age of the universe [Note 8: Of course, for the determination of the age of the universe, we can neglect the contribution of the vacuum energy in the early universe and take $a_1=0$ (strictly speaking, the age of the universe is infinite since it has no origin; however, we define the age of the universe from the time $t=0$ at which $a=l_P$).]:

 The present values of the equation of state parameter and deceleration parameter are